MetaBorgCube/IceDust/language-extension.md

     ])
 ```

+Note that with this forced configuration the existing IceDust test suite is not compatible anymore.
+These tests can be disabled by removing the icedust.test project as a maven module.
+It is recommended that you add your own tests in a separate test project as a maven module.

 Moreover, unused backends can be disabled completely by removing the stratego imports to their entry files in https://github.com/MetaBorgCube/IceDust/blob/develop/icedust/trans/editor/build.str.

 ## List of language extensions